mikael-ros/profile-card/readme.md

 This is a profile card made in a SVG, that can be imported into a GitHub profile readme (or elsewhere).
 It works by using a ``foreignObject`` inside of an SVG, which allows you to use HTML and CSS beyond what the GitHub sanitization process allows.

+Also check out the [tool-card](https://github.com/mikael-ros/tool-card) I also made :)

 ---

 ## 🔨 Usage